Skip to main content

 The enrich-first vs. deduplicate-first debate has a practical answer: do both, in three passes.

-It’s not glamorous, and it takes time, but it’s the only approach that gives you a CRM you can actually trust.
-And a trustworthy CRM is the difference between prospecting at random and prospecting with precision.
+It’s not glamorous and it takes time, but it’s the only approach that produces a CRM you can actually trust.
+A trustworthy CRM is the difference between prospecting at random and prospecting with real precision.